Process & Rates

 Starting Our Collaboration

 The photography process starts with a conversation.
 It’s important to me to learn more about the scope of your project, the inspiration behind it, as well as those design and build elements that are most important to you.
+This information allows us to craft a shot-list aimed at capturing images that highlight your creative vision and convey your brand.
 To arrange a chat, please click here.

-Ideally, a scouting visit to the project site is always helpful because it contributes to a more defined shot list.
+Ideally, a scouting visit to the project site is preferred because it contributes to a more defined shot-list.
 Having this clarity usually makes the photoshoot go more smoothly.
-It also allows me to get a good sense of where the sun is going to be throughout the day, which helps in planning which photos get captured at certain times of day.
+Given that so much of architectural photography is about “chasing the light”, our scouting visit also allows for a clear sense of where the sun is going to be throughout the day.
+This, in turn, helps me to plot out the best times of day to capture each photograph.

-If a scouting visit can’t be arranged, that’s OK, as I always spend a good chunk of time doing a walk-through of the project at the beginning of the photoshoot – hopefully with yourself.
+If a scouting visit can’t be arranged, that’s OK, as I always spend a good chunk of time doing a walk-through of the project on the day of the photoshoot – hopefully with yourself.
 Doing this allows me to see the elements you described in our initial conversation.
 As for sun position, I use an app that calculates its path at a given location and time.